bitcraze/hardware/src/products/propellers-47-17-black/datasheet/index.md

 {% datasheet_intro propellers-47-17-black-1024px.jpg; %}
 With a new and improved design the Crazyflie<sup>TM</sup> 47-17 propellers gives the Crazyflie a boost in efficiency.
 Both flight time and maximum thrust is increased with up to 15%!

-Note: This propeller is not the stock propeller delivered with the Crazyflie 2.1

 {% enddatasheet_intro %}

 ## Mechanical specifications